MrYamous/symfony-docs/components/type_info.rst

     // Then resolve types for any subject
     $typeResolver->resolve(new \ReflectionProperty(Dummy::class, 'id')); // returns an "int" Type instance
     $typeResolver->resolve('bool'); // returns a "bool" Type instance
+    $typeResolver->resolve('array{id: int, name?: string}'); // returns an array shape type instance where 'id' is required and 'name' is optional

     // Types can be instantiated thanks to static factories
     $type = Type::list(Type::nullable(Type::bool()));